The Ira Hassad Story

 As a result of the liquidation process, the bulk of the remaining Sky Devil parts and tooling ended up as the property of EDCO’s major creditors, the Tyce brothers, who owned a company called International Tool Corporation of Chula Vista, California, just to the south of San Diego.
 The established business of this company was the provision of full-sized aircraft engineering services, but they decided to see if anything could be salvaged from the remains of the EDCO venture.
 To that end, they hired Ira Hassad to come up with a model engine design in which the former EDCO parts and tooling could be used to the maximum extent possible.
 The design brief this time was specifically for an aero engine for free flight and control-line applications - cars were no longer seen as the major market that they had once been.

-1948 was a big year for Ira, because apart from the commision from the Tyce brothers to design a new engine for them, it was in that year that he married his first wife Charlene, with whom he had one son, James Charles Hassad, who was born on December 15th, 1949 at San Diego, California.
+1948 was a big year for Ira, because apart from the commission from the Tyce brothers to design a new engine for them, it was in that year that he married his first wife Charlene, with whom he had one son, James Charles Hassad, who was born on December 15th, 1949 at San Diego, California.
 In the event, this marriage did not last, freeing Ira to marry his second wife Lois, who was 12 years his junior.

-The result of the Tyce brothers commision was Ira Hassad’s last model engine design - the Bluestreak 65, still featuring FRV induction and using a number of EDCO Sky Devil parts.
+The result of the Tyce brothers commision was Ira Hassad’s last commercial model engine design - the Bluestreak 65, still featuring FRV induction and using a number of EDCO Sky Devil parts.
 However, the “classic” formula had made further inroads, since the new design used a revised crankcase casting which featured a conventional side-stack exhaust in place of the twin-stack front exhaust layout used on all previous Hassad designs.
 Since the engine possessed all of the other classic racing features such as twin ball-race shaft, bolt-on front housing and ringed alloy piston, it followed the now-established racing engine pattern in all respects apart from its continued adherence to FRV induction.

 Reflecting its time and place, the Bluestreak was offered in both spark ignition and glow-plug versions.
 It was reportedly a fine engine for free flight and non-racing control line applications.
 However, in a racing context it could not hold its own with the then-current crop of big-bore racing engines from other manufacturers.
 Ira himself was quick to recognize this - Bill Thompson reported a relevant quote from Ira which seems worth reproducing here: